 With California tax laws being continually updated and changed, business owners should consult with their Aldrich Advisor to better understand their tax liability.
 Each bill adds another layer to consider when evaluating your tax planning strategy and savings potential.
 Our experts will continue to monitor for additional developments and keep you apprised of further updates and changes.

 Meet the Author

 Andrew Davidson, CPA

 Aldrich CPAs + Advisors LLP

-Andrew serves his clients by providing strategic, holistic tax planning and compliance services; as well as acting as a trusted advisor for closely-held business and individual clients.
-Andrew has in-depth experience serving a range of clients industries including manufacturers, resale and wholesale distributors, retail, agribusiness, real estate, professional services, and other closely-held businesses.
-Andrew describes...
+Andrew serves his clients by providing strategic, forward-looking, holistic tax strategy, structure, planning and compliance.
+He is a trusted advisor for closely-held business and individual clients.
+Andrew has in-depth experience serving clients in a range of industries including manufacturing, retail, wholesale, distribution, agribusiness, real estate, and professional services.
+Andrew describes himself as a “blue-collar CPA...
 Read more Andrew Davidson, CPA

 - Business consulting